Congee & Porridge

 Why people make this congee

 Hyperactivity in children takes patient, long-term care, and a simple home food therapy can be a gentle support alongside it.
 This congee is traditionally said to nourish yin, lift the spirit and calm the heart-mind, and is associated with easing scattered attention, forgetfulness and impulsive behavior.
-Bro Niu offers it as a warm, comforting bowl the whole family can enjoy.
+Nourilo offers it as a warm, comforting bowl the whole family can enjoy.

 Method